 (10/1/2019 – 9/30/2020)*

 |Relative change in number of letters compared to the Prior Period*|

-*This analysis was performed based on topical areas assigned by research firm Audit Analytics for comment letters publicly issued in the 12 months ended September 30, 2018 ("Current Period") and the 12 months ended September 30, 2017 ("Prior Period") in relation to Form 10-K and Form 10-Q filings.
+*This analysis was performed based on topical areas assigned by research firm Audit Analytics for comment letters publicly issued in the 12 months ended September 30, 2020 ("Current Period") and the 12 months ended September 30, 2019 ("Prior Period") in relation to Form 10-K and Form 10-Q filings.
 Total comment letters evaluated during the Current Period and Prior Period were approximately 240 and 250, respectively.

 Non-GAAP financial measures result in frequent comments regarding compliance with Item 10(e) of Regulation S-K and the related compliance and disclosure interpretations, sometimes resulting in requests to remove or substantially modify non-GAAP metrics.
 Focus areas have included:

 Presentation with equal or greater prominence of the most directly comparable GAAP financial measure;